gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

 ## Prerequisites

 In the previous tutorial \ref installation "Installation", you have installed the Ignition Physics corresponding to the desired Ignition release.
-Note that the recommended Ignition release is Dome.

 ## Write a simple physics plugin